javiside/ecom-clothing/README.md

 22. Finished stripe integration, updated favicon and icon
 23. Implement code that pulls in the shop data from firestore and stores it into the shop reducer.
 Also included redux-thunk and withSpinner HOC
 24. Updated code to leverage containers for collections-overview and collection-page components
+25. Moved currentUser value from App state to redux, converted Login and Register components to use Hooks